Select Page

 FAQ

-Who can apply?
+Who can register?

-• Between 18–30 years old
+• 18 to 30 years old

 Is there a cost?

 Nope.
-Futures is fully funded thanks to Canada Service Corps—there’s no cost to participate.
+FUTURES is fully funded thanks to Canada Service Corps—there’s no cost to participate.

 What’s the time commitment?